 Sean, what do you make of the battle for the memo?

-Uh we're going to get it.
+We're going to get it.

-You see the media is in full hysteria mode today.
+You see, the media is in full hysteria mode today.

-They hadn't even talked about a lot of this, but what we discovered a year ago and broke with with Sarah Carter and John Solomon that, yeah, Trump Tower, it was a Pfizer warrant issued, but now we know it was in part because of Hillary Clinton's bought and paid for phony dossier.
+But what we discovered a year ago and broke with Sarah Carter and John Solomon that, yeah, Trump Tower, it was a Pfizer warrant issued, but now we know it was in part because of Hillary Clinton's bought and paid for phony dossier.

 It is.

-And you would think that all of these open government sunshine groups and journalists who are always demanding more and more information would be out there clamoring with you uh for transparency and disclosure.
+And you would think that all of these open government sunshine groups and journalists who are always demanding more and more information would be out there clamoring with you for transparency and disclosure.

 Right.

-I mean, there's a movie about it right now, celebrating the the Pentagon uh, well, where is the media on on spying and issuing FISA warrants based on Hillary Clinton bought and paid for lies and Russian lies of all things.
+Well, where is the media on spying and issuing FISA warrants based on Hillary Clinton bought and paid for lies?

 Here's what I want to know.